borenstein-lab/MetaLAFFA/README.md

 `quality_filter`: 40G of RAM for Trimmomatic

 `map_reads_to_genes`: 220G of RAM and 22 cores for DIAMOND run with `--block_size 36` and `--index_chunks 1`.
+These settings should be adjusted for your specific computing environment.
 If you need to reduce the memory request for DIAMOND, you will also need to adjust the `block_size` and `index_chunks` settings in the read mapping configuration submodule as these control how much of the reference database DIAMOND loads into memory at a time.
-For more information on adjusting these DIAMOND parameters, see the DIAMOND manual [**here**](https://github.com/bbuchfink/diamond/raw/master/diamond_manual.pdf).
+For more information on adjusting these DIAMOND parameters, see the DIAMOND manual [**here**](https://github.com/bbuchfink/diamond_docs).

 `hit_filter`: 200G of local disk space for creating a filtered version of DIAMOND output and then gzipping it.